jamestse1114/Spatial-Temporal-Modelling-with-STARIMA-for-Vehicle-Theft-in-Downtown-Los-Angeles/README.md

 ## Dataset Description

-The analysis utilizes crime data derived from a populous US city.
+The analysis utilizes crime data derived from a populous US city - Downtown Los Angeles.
 This data incorporates the time, location, and nature of crime events documented over a decade.
 For ease of analysis, the raw data has been aggregated weekly for each neighbourhood within the city.

 ## Methodology